wildfly-extras/wildfly-camel-book/README.md

 Version: 1.0.0.CR3
 </small>

-Is the umbrella project for [Apache Camel](http://camel.apache.org/) integration with the [WildFly Application Server](http://wildfly.org/).
+Provides [Apache Camel](http://camel.apache.org/) integration with the [WildFly Application Server](http://wildfly.org/).

-It is the home of the Camel subsystem, integration test suite, installer, documentation, etc.
+The WildFly-Camel Subsystem allows you to add Camel Routes as part of the WildFly configuration.
+Routes can be deployed as part of JavaEE applications.
+JavaEE components can access the Camel Core API and various Camel Component APIs.

+Your Enterprise Integration Solution can be architected as a combination of JavaEE and Camel functionality.